Abdominal or pelvic radiotherapy side effects: diarrhoea

 If you have diarrhoea, let your doctor, specialist nurse or radiographer know.
 There are several things that can help you.

-- Changing your diet may help – you can speak to a dietician at the hospital
+- Changing your diet may help – you can speak to a dietitian at the hospital

 - Anti diarrhoea drugs, which your doctor or nurse prescribes